isiahmeadows/mithril.js/core.md

 In addition to the `render` callback, there's an additional `context` parameter passed to the control vnode's body, with a few useful methods for more advanced cases.

-- Get render type: `context.renderType()`
+- Get render info: `context.renderInfo`
 	- This is for cases like third party integration when you need to *not* invoke DOM-dependent libraries in server-side code.
+The data here is considered static and is almost always going to be global to that module.
+	- There are only two required properties, `isStatic` and `type`, but third-party renderers can add anything else they like.
+		- `isStatic` - `true` if the result is being rendered once to a serialized string, `false` otherwise.
+		- `type` - A descriptive string uniquely referring to this renderer.
+This doesn't need to be unique to all entry points, but only to the backing renderer itself - a native renderer should *not* return `"dom"`, for example.
+	- When `mithril/render-html` is used:
+		- `context.renderInfo.isStatic` is set to `true`
+		- `context.renderInfo.type` is set to `"html"`
+	- When `mithril/render` is used:
-	- This is used by `mithril/trust` to determine what to render.
+		- `context.renderInfo.isStatic` is set to `false`
-	- This is returns `"html"` for `mithril/render-html` and `"dom"` for `mithril/render`
+		- `context.renderInfo.type` is set to `"dom"`
 - Update view sync: `context.renderSync(factory)`
 	- This is similar to `render(factory)`, but operates synchronously and either synchronously throws or synchronously returns `undefined`.
 	- An error is thrown if this tree is currently being redrawn or this control vnode's body is being invoked.
 (As in, this does not support recursive invocations.)